Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 My settings.py file contained the list of apps that I created as I created my project.
 The apps I created were

 * media

-This app would hold pictures of images for the products that would appear on the website.
+This app held pictures of images for the products that would appear on the website.

 * products

 This app contained information about the products I was selling including models for the database design.

 * search

 This app contained code for searching the app for a particular item and then displaying it on the screen.

 * accounts

 This app allowed a user to create an account and also contained a profile page for each user.

 * cart
 This app enabled a user to place items on the cart ready for purchase.

 * checkout

 This app enabled a user to checkout and pay for their purchases.

 * posts

 This app contained a blog with tips on how to successfully learn maths needed to pass the relevant exams and also contained a view counter so that views of each blog post were counted.

 * static folder

 I created a static folder for my images and my styles.css files and a templates folder for my templates.
 Next thing was to set up my base template folder with four files inside:  base.html,  and registration.html.